mbid/mbid.github.io/posts/datalog-for-type-theorists/index.md

 No major proof assistant is currently implemented in Datalog.
 Several efforts move in this direction, however.

-Within Rust, the most closely related effort is [Polonius](https://github.com/rust-lang/polonius), an experimental implementation of the borrow checker.
+Within Rust, the most closely related effort is [Polonius](https://github.com/rust-lang/polonius), an experimental implementation of the borrow checker built on the [Datafrog](https://github.com/rust-lang/datafrog) Datalog engine.
-The original Polonius prototype is built on the [Datafrog](https://github.com/rust-lang/datafrog) Datalog engine, but the in-tree successor that is currently being prepared for stabilization is a hand-rolled graph reachability analysis rather than a Datalog program.
 A separate Rust effort in the broader family of logic-programming-based type system implementations is the [Chalk](https://github.com/rust-lang/chalk) project, which experimented with a Prolog-style engine for Rust's trait system.
 Chalk has since been sunset in favor of an in-tree next-generation trait solver in rustc that inherits its conceptual approach but is implemented as a recursive solver rather than as a tabling Prolog or Datalog engine.